What's in your GP record

 If there are no issues with making this information available, you'll be able to see it when you view your GP record online.

-View your GP health record online
+View your GP health record using your NHS App or account

 You can create an account if you do not already have one.